Empirical Welfare Economics: Introduction

 The domination relation is typically highly incomplete.
 Incompleteness results from the limitations in the information contained in the data, even when augmented by the consequences of assuming monotone and convex preferences.
 This is in contrast with the normative statements about incomplete preferences, as in the work of \citet{ok2002utility,dubra2004expected,eliaz2006indifference}.
 Efficiency with respect to our relation is the same notion as is used in the matching literature, where the incomplete relation is typically the stochastic dominance relation on a set of lotteries induced by a linear order on the set of degenerate outcomes.
 See e.g. \citet{bogomolnaia2001new,mclennan2002ordinal, abdulkadiroglu2003ordinal,manea2008constructive, carroll2010efficiency, bogomolnaia2012probabilistic, hashimoto2014two, aziz2015universal, dogan2016efficiency}.

-Our main result says, moreover, than the concavity of utility has no empirical content above the convexity of the underlying preferences, at least for the question of deciding whether an allocation could be Pareto optimal.
-The main result says that a allocation is Pareto optimal for some monotone and (explicitly) quasiconcave utilities if and only if it is Pareto optimal for some monotone and concave utilities that are consistent with the data.

 The paper actually uses the domination relation, and related concepts, to address a host of related questions in welfare economics.
-We start from individual welfare comparisons, and ask for counterfactual (unobserved) rankings that may be inferred from individual-level consumption data.
+We start from individual welfare comparisons, and ask for counterfactual comparisons that may be inferred from individual-level consumption data.
 In particular, given data from one consumer, and two new bundles $x$ and $y$, we ask when one can infer that the utility of $x$ is greater than that of $y$, for all rationalizing concave utilities.
 The exercise follows \cite{varian1982nonparametric}, and is related to the literature on demand bounds; see e.g. \cite{blundell2007improving,blundell2008best,blundell2012sharp,allen2020satisficing,allen2020counterfactual}.
-Our results imply that the counterfactual comparisons are entirely determined by the domination relations derived from the data.
+Our answer depends on a notion of empirical domination that is closely related to the notion behind our result on Pareto domination.
+There is, again, an empirically defined partial order among consumption bundles that captures all the comparisons that may be inferred from the dataset and the hypotheses of monotonicity, transitivity and concavity.

-Next we turn to collective decisions.
-Aside from the result on Pareto optimal allocations we have described, we consider the Kaldor criterion: whether an economic policy decision can be defended on the grounds that those who benefit from the policy could compensate those who lose \citep{kaldor1939welfare,hicks1939foundations}.
+Next, we turn to collective welfare comparisons.
+Aside from our main result on Pareto optimal allocations, which we have already described, we consider the Kaldor criterion: whether an economic policy decision can be defended on the grounds that those who benefit from the policy could compensate those who lose \citep{kaldor1939welfare,hicks1939foundations,graaff1967theoretical}.
 Again the idea of domination gives us an answer, and serves to rule out whether demand data validates a policy decision.

-Our methods can be used to discuss the testable implications of Walrasian equilibrium, in the spirit of \cite{brown1996testable}.
-Given demand data, we characterize the prices that could be Walrasian equilibrium prices.
-In the General Equilibrium literature, the famous Sonnenschein-Mantel-Debreu theorem \citep{shafer1982market,chambers2016revealed} can be read as saying that the are no restrictions on the sets of prices that may be equilibrium prices. \citeauthor{brown1996testable} show that data on prices and endowments (observations ``on the equilibrium manifold'') may be used to refute the theory, but they do not characterize the prices that are consistent with the theory.
-Our result provides such a characterization, when the data assumed are individual-level consumption data.